-3 Testing
+3.4 Testing and runprogram

-The kernel's runprogram command, which was described in Section 2.3, is sufficient to allow you to run one user-level application program at a time.
-This is handy for testing that your system calls work.
+As provided to you, the kernel implements the runprogram operation, which can be invoked from the kernel menu. runprogram causes the kernel to launch a specified user-level program.
+This is sufficient to allow you to run one user-level application program at a time, which is handy for testing that your system calls work.